d-sbrgr/AICOMP-MMLM/doc/src/report.md

 Score Analysis for both (a) men and (b) women.
 :::

 @fig:score-analysis again shows the same analysis for men in the left plot and women in the right plot.
 The top plots show the distribution of scores for both winning (blue) and losing (red) teams in regular season games (top-left) and tournament games (top-right).
 For regular season games, the distribution for both genders align closely with a normal distribution, with winning teams having a higher mean score than losing teams, as expected.
-The distributions for tournament games do not align as closely with a normal distribution, especially for men's losing scores, which show a right-skewed distribution.
+For tournament games, also align closely with a normal distribution, but it is less pronounced, likely due to the lower amount of games on record.
+One minor deviation from the normal distribution is shown in the men's losing scores, which show a slight right-skewed distribution.
 This could be due to earlier rounds in tournaments where higher-seeded teams play lower-seeded teams, leading to more lopsided scores.

 The bottom plots show the distribution of margins of victory (winning score - losing score) for both regular season games (bottom-left) and tournament games (bottom-right).
 Overall, most games are close games with a margin of victory below 20 points for both regular season and tournament games.
 However, there are also a significant number of blowout games with margins above 20 points.
 These blowouts occur more in women's basketball and especially in women's tournament games.
 This could hint at a higher team-strength gap in women's than men's basketball in general, but also in the teams that clinch a spot for the final tournament.